reactiveui-un-framework-mvvm-para-net-basado-en-reactivex

 • ToProperty, converts an Observable into a property.

 These two methods are part of the core of ReactiveUI, and we will use them frequently.
-Let’s delve into how they work.
+Let’s delve into their operation.

 WhenAny and WhenAnyValue

-The WhenAny and its variant WhenAnyValue methods are used to create subscriptions to changes in a property in the VM.
-These extension methods create a new IObservable that triggers a notification when the property is modified.
+The WhenAny methods and its variant WhenAnyValue are used to create subscriptions to changes in a property in the VM.
+These extension methods create a new IObservable that fires a notification when the property is modified.

-The WhenAny method uses an IObservedChange object, which contains the change emitter (Sender), the change expression (Expression), and the value after the change (Value).
-Therefore, WhenAny requires a selector as a second parameter.
+The WhenAny method uses an IObservedChange object, which contains the sender of the change (Sender), the expression of the change (Expression), and the value after the change (Value).
+That’s why WhenAny requires a selector as the second parameter.

 this.WhenAny(x => x.MyProperty, x => x.Value)

-In most cases, the syntax of WhenAny will have x.Value as the selector.
-Therefore, there is a simplified version WhenAnyValue that is the one we will use most of the time.
+In most cases, the WhenAny syntax will have x.Value as the selector.
+Therefore, a simplified version WhenAnyValue is available, which is what we will use most of the time.

 this.WhenAnyValue(x => x.MyProperty)